Linear and nonlinear parabolic forward-backward problems: Acknowledgements

+The authors thank Jérémie Szeftel and Frédéric Hérau for nice discussions about this problem.
+We also warmly thank Felix Otto, Yann Brenier and an anonymous referee for suggesting in various ways to perform the nonlinear change of unknown of \cref{sec:Burgers-change} before performing the iterative scheme; an idea which greatly simplified the first version \cite{DMR-3} of our paper and allowed to handle the Prandtl system in \cref{sec:Prandtl}.

 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program Grant agreement No 637653, project BLOC ``Mathematical Study of Boundary Layers in Oceanic Motion''.
-This work was supported by the SingFlows project, grants ANR-18-CE40-0027 of the French National Research Agency (ANR).
+This work was supported by the SingFlows project, grant ANR-18-CE40-0027 and by the BOURGEONS project, grant ANR-23-CE40-0014-01 of the French National Research Agency (ANR).
 A.-L.\ D.\ acknowledges the support of the Institut Universitaire de France.
 This material is based upon work supported by the National Science Foundation under Grant No. DMS-1928930 while A.-L.\ D.\ participated in a program hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2021 semester.